Handbook

 Textbooks/Supplemental Readers

-Free textbooks will be furnished.
+Initial textbooks will be issued at no cost to parents/guardians.
 Students must take good care of these books.
 Lost or damaged textbooks and library books are to be paid for by the parent/guardian.
-If a student loses a textbook, he/she must pay the full replacement cost of the lost book.
-Another textbook cannot be issued to the student until he/she has paid for the lost/damaged book.
-Individual student book orders are expected to be approved by parents prior to the order being placed.
+If a student loses a textbook, the parent/guardian must pay the full replacement cost of the lost book.
+Another textbook cannot be issued to the student until payment is made for the lost/damaged book.
+Individual student book orders are expected to be approved by parents/guardians prior to the order being placed.
 Student selected reading material should be monitored by parents/guardians before being brought to school.

 Technology